majlo2L8/d2lfg/README.md

 ---------------------------------------------------------------------------------

 ## DESCRIPTION
-- Init script is used to call main script in `watch` command:  `$ watch -n -ct './d2lfg.sh'`
+- Init script is used to call main script in `watch` command:  `watch -n -ct './d2lfg-main.sh'`
-- Main script is called by init_d2lfg.sh due to watch command limitations.
+- Main script is called by d2lfg.sh due to watch command limitations.
 - Input parameters/variables can not be passed to watch, tmp file is created instead.
 - Tmp file is removed when watch stops.
 - Init checks dependencies and log results.